renovatebot/renovate/docs/usage/string-pattern-matching.md

 - matches `"abc"` and `"abcf"`
 - does _not_ match `"foo"`, `"abcd"`, `"abce"`, or `"abcdef"`

+If you find yourself in a situation where you need to positive-match a string which starts with `!`, then you need to do so using a regular expression pattern.
+For example, `["/^!abc$/"]` will positively match against the string `"!abc"`.

 ## Usage in Renovate configuration options